fgimian/fgimian.github.io/blog/content/post/setting-up-vs-code-for-c-sharp-development.md

 Oh hello there, I haven't seen you in a while! :)

 So while Python is still my main language at work, I have continued to search for a new language that I would use for hobby projects.
-I've been back on Windows for several years and done more Go and a lot of PowerShell too.
-At the end of the day, while I appreciate Go's strengths, it's really not the end game for me.
-Crystal is lovely and has now hit 1.0 but is still extremely far from maturity.
+I've been back on Windows for several years and done a lot of PowerShell since then.

 Some recent openings in our IoT department were requesting C# skills which I got really excited about for some reason, and off I went to see what all the fuss was about.
 Well, all I can say is,